 Then you also have the option of using AppLocker, which lets you give certain groups or certain users access to run and use specific applications/files.

-IIS 8 features dynamic IP restrictions, as well as FTP logon attempt restrictions.
-Both add another layer of security for your server and are useful for preventing brute-force attacks.
+IIS 8 features dynamic IP restrictions, as well as FTP login attempt restrictions.
+Both add another layer of security for your server and help prevent brute-force attacks.

-Dynamic IP Restrictions lets you specify how many times an IP can send requests to the server before being blocked.
+Dynamic IP Restrictions let you specify how many times an IP can send requests to the server before being blocked.

-FTP Logon Attempts Restriction lets you specify how many failed logon attempts can be made with the FTP server within a certain time frame before that IP is blocked.
+FTP Login Attempts Restriction lets you specify how many failed login attempts can be made with the FTP server within a specific time frame before that IP is blocked.

 Easily fine-tune who has access to what

-Roger Grimes wrote a great guide to this, along with many other features that make 2012 the winner when it comes to security.
+Roger Grimes wrote a great guide to this, along with many other features that make 2012 the winner regarding security.

-Traditionally with 2008, especially if using a Server Core installation, you’d need to be familiar with using the command line in order to run your server.
-Windows 2008 R2 (the version we offer here at Hostwinds) and 2012 now provides an easier-to-use graphical user interface.
+Traditionally with 2008, especially if using a Server Core installation, you'd need to be familiar with using the command line to run your server.
+Windows 2008 R2 (the version we offer here at Hostwinds) and 2012 now provide an easier-to-use graphical user interface.

-Either way, you’re able to change between the traditional command line input and the newer GUI whenever you please.
-That’s helpful, because some tasks are easier than others on one or the other.
+Either way, you're able to change between the standard command line input and the newer GUI whenever you please.
+That's helpful because some tasks are easier than others on one or the other.

 Hyper-V brings many benefits to the table.
-One of the most notable is the ability to migrate a virtual machine from one server to another with no downtime.
-No clustering required.
-If you needed to move your VM from your local machine to the cloud, or vice-versa, you could do it all live.
-Snapshots can also be done without ever having to shutdown the virtual machine.
+One of the most notable is migrating a virtual machine from one server to another with no downtime.
+No clustering is required.
+If you needed to move your VM from your local device to the cloud or vice-versa, you could do it all live.
+Snapshots can also be done without ever having to shut down the virtual machine.

-You can also add new functionality to your server with Hyper-V’s Extensible Switch.
+You can also add new functionality to your server with Hyper-V's Extensible Switch.
 This lets you add plugins that are already coded and developed by others.
-And the configurations and settings for each plugin you install are unique for each one.
+And the configurations and settings for each plugin you install are unique.

-Plus you have more control since you can use group policies for users and the new wizard makes getting it all setup and configured much easier than before.
+Plus, you have more control since you can use group policies for users.
+The new wizard made getting it all set up and configured much easier than before.

-The Active Directory is used for a number of things, but one of the features that stands out is the ability to now add personal devices to a domain.
-This is helpful in today’s BYOD environments.
+The Active Directory is used for several things.
+Still, one of the features that stands out is the ability to add personal devices to a domain.
+This is helpful in today's BYOD environments.

-And thanks to the recycle bin, you can also restore deleted AD objects pretty easily now through the GUI.
+And thanks to the recycle bin, you can also restore deleted AD objects quickly through the GUI.

-Ultimately, as mentioned before, Windows 2012 is normally going to be the better choice.
-It’s more user friendly, more powerful, more versatile, more secure.
-The only reason you’d choose 2008 is if 2012 won’t work with something you need to run.
-Or if you’re just used to 2008 and don’t like change, but if you’re not sure which to use then that probably isn’t the case.
+Ultimately, as mentioned before, Windows 2012 usually is going to be the better choice.
+It's more user-friendly, more powerful, more versatile, more secure.
+The only reason you'd choose 2008 is if 2012 won't work with something you need to run.
+Or if you're just used to 2008 and don't like change, but if you're not sure which to use, then that probably isn't the case.

 Of course, there are many other operating systems available with a Hostwinds VPS too.
-And if you’re interested in using something not listed, just talk to one of our friendly reps and chances are, we can accommodate that.
+And if you're interested in using something not listed, talk to one of our friendly reps, and chances are, we can accommodate that.